-Receivables due from other governments include amounts due from grantors for grants issued for specific programs and capital projects.
+Receivables due from other governments include amounts due from grantors for grants issued for specific programs and capital projects, and amounts due from the State for taxes and cost sharing.

 3. Inventories

 Inventories are valued at cost, which approximates market, using the first-in/first-out (FIFO) method.
 Inventories of governmental funds are recorded as expenditures when consumed rather than when purchased.